 Fire safety is a cause that I’m VERY passionate about.
 Fortunately, home fires are something we can help prevent by being prepared and by teaching our family and children what to do in the case of a fire.
-By having a plan and practicing it regularly, you and your family will know exactly what to do if you ever find yourself in a home fire.
+By having a home safety plan and practicing it regularly, you and your family will know exactly what to do if you ever find yourself in a home fire.

-Since October is National Fire Prevention Month, it’s the perfect time to take inventory of your home’s safety and to make sure you have everything you need to prevent fire/carbon monoxide emergencies, including items like smoke alarms and fire extinguishers from First Alert.
+Since October is National Fire Prevention Month, it’s the perfect time to take inventory of your home safety and to make sure you have everything you need to prevent fire/carbon monoxide emergencies, including items like smoke alarms and fire extinguishers from First Alert.

 Developing a home safety checklist is a great first step in making sure your family is prepared in case of a fire or other home emergency so you can get out of your home quickly AND safely.
 Here’s what you need to get started with your whole home safety checklist: